pegasystems/react-sdk/README.md

 * Updated Cosmos support to cosmos 3 (for custom Constellation components).
 * Enhanced security including token storage and item obfuscation support.
 * Bug fixes.
 * Full set of merged PRs can be found in the [react-sdk-components GitHub repo list of merged PRs](https://github.com/pegasystems/react-sdk-components/pulls?q=is%3Apr+is%3Amerged+base%3Amaster+).
-This release includes all PRs since (and including) #166 and #xxx.
+This release includes all PRs related to the release/8.8.20 branch between (and including) PRs #166 and #202.

 <hr>